Cuban Missile Crisis

-In 1961 the US government put Jupiter nuclear missiles in Italy and Turkey, and attempted to invade Cuba.
-Starting in November of that year the US government engaged in a campaign of terrorism and sabotage in Cuba, referred to as the Cuban Project, which continued throughout the first half of the 1960s.
+From 1959, the US government based Thor nuclear missiles in England, known as Project Emily.
+In 1961, the US put Jupiter nuclear missiles in Italy and Turkey.
+All were within range of Moscow.
+The US had trained a paramilitary force of Cuban expatriates, which the CIA led in an attempt to invade Cuba and overthrow its government.
+Starting in November of that year, the US government engaged in a violent campaign of terrorism and sabotage in Cuba, referred to as the Cuban Project, which continued throughout the first half of the 1960s.
 The Soviet administration was concerned about a Cuban drift towards China, with which the Soviets had an increasingly fractious relationship.
-In response to these factors, Soviet First Secretary, Nikita Khrushchev, agreed with the Cuban Prime Minister, Fidel Castro, to place nuclear missiles on the island of Cuba to deter a future invasion.
-An agreement was reached during a secret meeting between Khrushchev and Castro in July 1962, and construction of a number of missile launch facilities started later that summer.
+In response to these factors the Soviet and Cuban governments agreed, at a meeting between leaders Nikita Khrushchev and Fidel Castro in July 1962, to place nuclear missiles on Cuba to deter a future US invasion.
+Construction of launch facilities started shortly thereafter.